sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

 .. container:: hidden

    ..
-Create the files to be downloaded with curl, but don't show download links for them.
+Create the files to be downloaded with ``cURL``, but don't show download links for them.

    :download:`docker-compose.yml`
    :download:`deployment-node1.yml`